UnlockedLabs/intro-to-web-dev-curriculum/content/errors-and-debugging/exercises/_index.md

    launch.
 1. If all checks are successful, print a countdown to launch in the console.

-To get started, check out the `exercises` directory in `javascript-projects/errors-and-debugging`.
+To get started, open the `exercises` directory located in `javascript-projects/errors-and-debugging`.

 ## Debugging Practice